 6.9 The housing density for the borough is determined by The London Plan Density Matrix and the Council's HDAS (SPD) - Residential Layouts.
 The density matrix seeks to relate the scale of developments to the local public transport accessibility levels.
 Density guidelines are indicative and allow site characteristics to be taken into account, which not only ensures the efficient use of previously developed land, but also ensures that new development is sympathetic to the character and appearance of the surrounding area.
-During 2009/10, 59.2% of new developments took place at a density above 50 units per hectare.
-This is a change to the trend of the past four reporting periods which has been over 70% on average.
-The remaining 40.8% of the new development took place at a lower density thus reflecting the suburban character of the Borough.
-10.2% of the new developments took place below the minimum density requirements.
+During 2010/11, 57.5% of new developments took place at a density above 50 units per hectare.
+This is a continuous change to the trend prior to 2009/10 reporting periods which had been over 78% on average.
+The remaining 42.5% of the new development took place at a lower density thus reflecting the suburban character of the Borough.
+19.2% of the new developments took place below the minimum density requirements.

-- 6.10 It is envisaged that future annual monitoring reports will include an indicator for the number/ percentage of planning approvals consistent with the London Plan and the proposed Core Strategy DPD density matrix. - 6.11 96 per cent of housing completions for the period 2009/10 took place on previously developed (brownfield) land.
+- 6.10 It is envisaged that future annual monitoring reports will include an indicator for the number/ percentage of planning approvals consistent with the London Plan and the proposed Core Strategy DPD density matrix. - 6.11 100 per cent of housing completions for the period 2010/11 took place on previously developed (brownfield) land.
 A number of factors outside the local authority's control can influence the recycling of previously developed land.
 Sufficient brownfield land has been identified for housing up to at least 2016 and will help to maintain a high level of land recycling during this period.

-6.12 Saved Unitary Development Plan policies LE2 along with PPS6 and London Plan Policy 3D.1 seek to locate new development on brownfield sites.
+6.12 Saved Unitary Development Plan policies LE2 along with PPS6 and London Plan (2008) Policy 3D.1 seek to locate new development on brownfield sites.
 Productivity improvements in the retail and employment sectors will contribute to making more efficient use of brownfield land.
 The borough has not required greenfield development for business for several years.
-In the calculating period, 100% of employment floorspace developed was in previously developed land, the same as 2008/09.
+In the calculating period, 100% of employment floorspace developed was in previously developed land, the same as 2009/10.